What Is Grain Structure in Metal?

 Forging forces metal to deform plastically, aligning grains with the part geometry and load direction.
 This directional grain flow reduces internal discontinuities and improves fatigue performance.
 Casting solidifies without deformation, resulting in random grain orientation and lower structural reliability.

-Can heat treatment change grain structure?
+Can heat treatment change metal grain structure?

 Table of Contents